Aerial view of Parliament Hill and the Ottawa River.

 Departure points in Toronto are typically near Union Station or Scarborough, with arrivals in central Ottawa.
 Travel time ranges from 5 to 6 hours, depending on traffic and stops.

-Bus tickets are generally affordable, and frequent schedules make it easy to coordinate travel around FIFA World Cup Toronto match days.
+Bus tickets are generally affordable, and frequent schedules make it easy to coordinate travel.

 Best for: